blockchainofthings/Catenis-API-Docs/source/includes/authentication.md

 ## General

-The Catenis Enterprise API methods require authentication on each request.
+Most Catenis Enterprise API methods require authentication on each request.
 The authentication mechanism used is a SHA-256 Keyed-Hash Message Authentication Code (HMAC-SHA256).
 It is based on the <a href="http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html" target="_blank">AWS Signature version 4</a> authentication scheme, although it is not the same, and thus libraries that implement the AWS authentication scheme cannot be used with the Catenis Enterprise API.

 With HMAC-SHA256, the server and the client share a secret signing key.
 The signing key lives in the respective client application and is never transmitted across the line.
 Instead, the key is used to generate a hash for signing the message contents.